If you wonder “why do I sweat so much?” don't worry. You are not the only one!

 Generalized hyperhidrosis does have causes.
 We’ll talk more about the next steps to take, solutions, generalized causes, and other reasons you might be sweating below.

 Hormonal changes and imbalances can wreak havoc on your body, and they can also be the reason you’re sweating too much.

-Younger women can also experience hot flashes during PMS or their regular monthly cycle, thanks to the rising progesterone levels (which increase body heat), and the decreasing estrogen levels (which can affect your hypothalamus, the part in your brain that regulates body temperature).
+Younger women can also experience hot flashes during PMS or their regular monthly cycle.
+This occurs due to rising progesterone levels (which increase body heat) and decreasing estrogen levels (which can affect your hypothalamus, the part in your brain that regulates body temperature).

 If you notice an increase in perspiration every time you eat or drink a particular food or beverage, sorry to tell you, it’s probably that food.

 However, if you find yourself sweating every time you eat, no matter what you’re munching on, there could be something else going on.
 Gustatory hyperhidrosis, or Frey’s Syndrome, causes sweating while eating, and sometimes even while you’re just thinking about food.
 Diabetes can also cause you to sweat when you eat.

 3. Exercise (and Weight)

 Sweating a lot during your workout is completely normal.
 If you’re asking yourself, “Why do I sweat so much and so easily when I exercise?”
 The answer is usually pretty simple.
 You’re hot.
 No, we aren’t complimenting your physique; you’re literally hot.
 When you exercise, your body heats up, triggering a sweat response.

 Research suggests that if you’re in great shape, you might actually sweat quicker and more abundantly than your less fit counterparts.
 But, being out of shape can also cause you to sweat more as you have to exert a lot of energy.
 So you get hotter, faster.

 Your genetics and current hydration levels can also impact how much you sweat while working on your fitness.